severian5it/BoardgameNerd/README.md

 #### Toast

-All messages will be delivered from back-end to front-end via a `Flask flash`, in which the level of warning will be specified, and in case of danger will give a specific colour to the toast:
+All messages will be delivered from back-end to front-end via a `Flask flash`, in which the level of warning will be specified, and in case of danger or warning will give a specific colour to the toast:

 - Danger: red.
 - Warning: yellow.